James W. Hundley

 - Listed in Super Lawyers 2006 to present

 - Listed in Best Lawyers 2010 to present

-- 2018 Top Attorneys of Washington DC, Washington Post Magazine
+- Recognized as a Top Attorney of Washington DC in the Washington Post Magazine

-- 2018 Top Attorneys of Virginia, Richmond Magazine
+- Recognized as a Top Attorney of Virginia in the Richmond Magazine

-- 2017 Best Lawyers of Northern Virginia, Northern Virginia Magazine
+- Recognized as one of the Best Lawyers of Northern Virginia in the Northern Virginia Magazine

 - Georgetown University Law Center Juris Doctor, 1989